Norost/nrfs/Specification/object_store.rst

 Mirroring
 ~~~~~~~~~

-The filesystem can be mirrored to any number of disks.
+The filesystem can be mirrored to up to 4 chains of disks.
 This allows restoring corrupted data.

 Chaining
 ~~~~~~~~

-Multiple disks can be used for a single filesystem, increasing the capacity of that filesystem.
+Multiple disks can be chained, increasing the capacity of the filesystem.

 Data Structures